 Kestrel is a highly sustainable, energy-conscious and water-smart neighborhood designed to be sustainable for generations to come.
 The majority of its buildings were designed as solar-ready, with low-slope roofs and sufficient structural capacity to support photovoltaic panels.
 All buildings at Kestrel make use of geothermal heat-pump heating and cooling.
 Using the steady temperatures found deep beneath the earth’s surface, this system is over 25% more efficient than typical heating and cooling systems.

-The neighborhood plan includes community gardens, a 1/4-mile “complete street” circulation loop, a community center, a central neighborhood park, seven pocket parks, and local and regional trail connections.
+The neighborhood includes community gardens, a 1/4-mile “complete street” circulation loop, a community center, a central park, seven pocket parks, and local and regional trail connections.
 Throughout the development, units are designed with “artist-friendly” spaces, use of natural light, and durable materials.